 The first: We’ve finally become more honest at the extent and scope of serious mental illness in our country.
 The fact that we’re seeing higher statistics of depression and anxiety may reflect the fact that we’re just being more upfront and aware about this all.

 Thus, some of the increasing numbers (clearly not applicable to suicide numbers) should be embraced as a positive, albeit painful step forward.
-By this argument, it’s not a fundamental reassessment that is needed, but a recommitment to increase and expand efforts to reduce stigma, increase treatment access, screen more kids, etc.
+According to this argument, it’s not a fundamental reassessment that is needed, but a re-commitment to increase and expand efforts to reduce stigma, increase treatment access, screen more kids, etc.

 The problem with this argument, as I’ve written about before, is that we’ve done this already—for twenty years.
 And during this same period, rates of virtually every mental health condition have increased sharply—as has suicide itself.

 Nobody wanted that to happen.
 But inadvertently, in spite of much better intentions, it’s all happened.
 That brings us to the second explanation for this expanding burden of mental/emotional distress: it’s not only a reflection of growing awareness of the problem—it’s arising from blindspots in the ways we are approaching and responding to these excruciating struggles.

 This is what a serious reevaluation and reappraisal would look like: taking seriously this kind of a possibility.
 Pausing long enough so we can get down on our hands and knees and reexamine everything we’ve been assuming—about the brain, about what’s causing the pain, and about healing itself.